 The announcement came at a good time for Samsung; their quarterly sales are down 60% after heavy competition from Apple and other smartphone firms, and this could be the boost they need to get back on track.
 No other company can currently offer this proprietary technology, giving them a significant marketing advantage.

 Bloomberg Business Week’s Jiyeun Lee reports the technology is expected to be unveiled in Samsung devices by next year.
-The technology will be utilized in their smartphones and tablets, as well as utilized in other fields, such as medical devices and telecommunications equipment.

 In October 2014, $8.8 million was awarded to John O’Keefe, May-Britt Moser and Edvard Moser for the 2014 Nobel Prize in Physiology or Medicine.
 Half the prize went to O’Keefe, a British-American scientist who trained for his postdoctoral degree at the University College London.
 The other half went to the Mosers, who work at the Norwegian University of Science and Technology in Trondheim.

 When introducing the laureates, Nobel Committee secretary Goran K. Hansson said that the dual discoveries of O’Keefe and the Mosers, separated by more than 30 years, help humans know where they are and find their way from place to place.
 “An inner GPS,” he said.

 In 1971, O’Keefe discovered “place cells” in laboratory rats.
 These “place cells” were like lighthouses on a lake, each fixed on an island.
 Whenever a rat passed a certain point in a box, a set of place cells activated.
 Humble brag: I met O’Keefe at a fundraiser hosted by Marnie Bennett in 2011.
 Wonderfully friendly in addition to brilliant.